Fancy going glamping in the Cotswolds? This trip offers quirky accommodation in picturesque surroundings, with plenty of things to do nearby.

-I’ve really missed fine-dining experiences during lockdown.
-The Close was the perfect place to reignite my passion for gourmet food.
-As the menu is on the expensive side, I’d recommend it for a special occasion, or you could pop by for a drink on the terrace in the sunshine!
+If you enjoy fine-dining experiences I’d recommend The Close.
+As the menu is on the expensive side, it’d be ideal for a special occasion, or you could pop by for a drink on the terrace in the sunshine!

 King’s Head Hotel, Cirencester

 I’ve never been to Cirencester before, but wow is it pretty!
 We stopped by to go for lunch at MBB Brasserie which is located inside the Kings Head Hotel.
 This happens to be one of the most popular hotels in the town.
 It’s a boutique hotel with a spa, and after having a brief look around, I found myself wanting to book a return visit to stay overnight!

 MBB Brasserie has a cool vibe, with an open plan kitchen in the centre.
 I loved watching the chefs at work and seeing the mixologists shaking up colourful cocktails!
 It created a buzzy atmosphere.

 The restaurant menu is varied, with a great mix of items ranging from soup, salads and tarts, right up to bowls of fresh mussels, steaks and fresh fish.
 I’d heard amazing things about the brasserie’s tarts, so ordered the potato and truffle tart.
 It was absolutely delicious, with a heady hit of truffle and perfect thin pastry.